adi271001/NovaBotics/README.md

 ## Why choose our project?

-When there are hundreds of participants in a challenge, the manual verification of the daily posts of each participants can be a tremendous work.<br>
+- When there are hundreds of participants in a challenge, the manual verification of the daily posts of each participants can be a tremendous work.
-So as a solution, our team has created an automated bot that can be invited to the server.<br>
+- So as a solution, our team has created an automated bot that can be invited to the server.
-It can help moderators reduce workload to a huge extent thus saving both **time** and **effort**. <br>
+- It can help moderators reduce workload to a huge extent thus saving both **time** and **effort**.
-Not only that, it will also help participants give a reminder thus saving them from being kicked out of a challenge!
+- Not only that, it will also help participants give a reminder thus saving them from being kicked out of a challenge!

 ## Team name